 - give up the green grasses and blue skies of Earth?

-- wants to live an existence without animals?
+- live an existence without animals?

 In the words of author John Eldredge, “It sounds like Hell to me.”
 And I agree with him!